-The contract would be managed by the Parks & Open Spaces Manager.
+The contracts would be managed by the Parks & Open Spaces Manager.
 There is a case for cost avoidance for the Council.
-The Parks & Open Spaces Manager will be seconded to the LATC to manage the contract.
+The Parks & Open Spaces Manager will be seconded to the LATC to manage the contract recover costs from the LATC for time spent managing the contracts.
 It is not intended that the Parks & Open Spaces Manager is fully seconded to the LATC, it is anticipated that 10% of the Parks & Open Spaces Managers time will be seconded to the LATC.
 This represents a cost avoidance of approximately £4,900 per annum.

 The Grounds Maintenance Team will be managed by the Team Leader Parks & Open Spaces.
 There is a case for cost avoidance for the Council.
-The Team Leader Parks & Open Spaces will be seconded to the LATC to manage the team.
+The Team Leader Parks & Open Spaces will be seconded to the LATC to manage the team recover costs from the LATC for time spent managing the Grounds Maintenance Team.
 It is not intended that the Team Leader Parks & Open Spaces is fully seconded to the LATC, it is anticipated that 20% of the Team Leader Parks & Open Spaces time will be seconded to the LATC.
 This represents a cost avoidance of approximately £6,000 per annum.

 Administrative Support will be provided by the Parks & Open Spaces Administrative Support Officer.
 There is a case for cost avoidance for the Council.
-The Parks & Open Spaces Administrative Support Officer will be seconded to the LATC to carry out administrative tasks for the team.
+The Parks & Open Spaces Administrative Support Officer will be seconded to the LATC to carry recover costs from the LATC for time spent carrying out administrative tasks for the team.
 It is not intended that the Parks & Open Spaces Administrative Support Officer is fully seconded to the LATC, it is anticipated that 10% of the Parks & Open Spaces Administrative Support Officer time will be seconded to the LATC.
 This represents a cost avoidance of approximately £1500 per annum.